 - the criticality of the information authorises the use of the proposed communication channels (sectoral policy on the classification and control of resources).

 If these three conditions are fulfilled, the information can be transmitted.
 If there is any doubt over this, refuse to communicate the information requested.

 It is very difficult to be sure of someone’s identity:

-- The identity of someone over the telephone is very difficult to verify.
+- The identity of someone over the telephone is very difficult to verify, too.
 The telephone number displayed can be faked (‘caller id spoofing’).
 There are also ways to fake the timbre of a person’s voice.
-A certain level of assurance can be established if you offer to call back the displayed number, so as to verify that it really does belong to who the person claims to be.
+A certain level of assurance can be established if you offer to call back the displayed number, to verify that it does belong to whom the person claims to be.

 Before forwarding information to an identified person, check whether that person is entitled to receive the desired information.
 This obviously depends on the situation and partly depends on common sense, the security policy implemented or other rules defined within the organisation.

-Before transmitting any information, be sure to select the appropriate communications channel corresponding to the criticality level of the data to be transmitted.
+Before transmitting any information, be sure to select the appropriate communication channel corresponding to the criticality level of the data to be transmitted.
 Remember that:

-- The landline telephone network and GSM networks are a great deal safer (although in some cases it is possible to listen in on them) and can be used to exchange passwords.
+- The landline telephone network and GSM networks are much safer (although in some cases it is possible to listen in on them) and can be used to exchange passwords.